Skip to Content

 By Nicole Goodkind, CNN

-Tuesday is Election Day in a tight race to determine the next president of the United States.
-On Thursday, the Federal Reserve will announce its next interest rate decision, the first since officials cut interest rates by half of a percentage point and since unemployment data revealed a weakening labor market.
+It’s a busy week for markets.
+Just two days after Election Day, the Federal Reserve is set to announce its next interest rate decision, the first since officials cut interest rates by half of a percentage point and since unemployment data revealed a weakening labor market.

 Still, investors don’t appear to be letting their jitters get to them — at least not entirely.